 The Massachusetts Supreme Judicial Court weighed in today on how to determine the length of a marriage for the purpose of establishing an alimony award when the parties have married, divorced, and then remarried . . . and then divorced again.
-(Yes, this actually happens!)
+Yes, this actually happens!

-Three years later, the parties reconciled and the Husband moved back into the marital home, where he continued to reside through December 2012, when they remarried.
-Six weeks after the second marriage, the Husband moved out of the marital residence and the Wife filed a complaint for divorce a few months later.
-By then, the Wife had medical issues that kept her from becoming fully employed and the Husband was working as a full-time emergency room doctor.
+Three years later, the parties reconciled.
+The husband then moved back into the marital home.
+He continued to reside there through December 2012, when they remarried.
+Six weeks after the second marriage, the husband again moved out of the marital residence.
+The wife filed a complaint for divorce a few months later.
+By then, the wife had medical issues.
+These issues prevented the wife from becoming fully employed.
+Meanwhile, the husband was working as a full-time emergency room doctor.

-Because the Alimony Reform Act of 2011 had reshaped the way we determine alimony between marriage one and marriage two, the court had a difficult job of determining the length of the marriage for purposes of ordering alimony.
-Because of the dates of the marriages and divorce filings as set forth above, the Husband’s best day in court would have been a determination that the length was limited to the second marriage, amounting to six months.
-The Wife’s best day in court, alternatively, was the period starting from the first marriage and continuing through the second divorce filing, a period amounting to about 18 years.
+The court had the difficult job of determining the length of the marriage for purposes of ordering alimony.
+This is because the Alimony Reform Act of 2011 reshaped the way we determine alimony between marriage one and marriage two.
+Given the dates of the marriages and divorce filings as set forth above, the husband’s best day in court would have limited the length to the second marriage.
+This period amounts to six months.
+The wife’s best day in court, alternatively, was the period starting from the first marriage and continuing through the second divorce filing.
+This period amounts to about 18 years.

-The court, therefore, looked to what it determined to be relevant provisions of other parts of the statute, and in doing so concluded “that the Legislature intended to use the terms cohabitation, economic marital partnership, and common household to describe a relationship that, if established, would affect a court order for alimony, either by increasing the amount and duration of alimony ordered or by reducing, suspending, or eliminating the award.”
+The court, therefore, looked to what it determined to be relevant provisions of other parts of the statute.
+In doing so, the court concluded “that the Legislature intended to use the terms cohabitation, economic marital partnership, and common household to describe a relationship that, if established, would affect a court order for alimony, either by increasing the amount and duration of alimony ordered or by reducing, suspending, or eliminating the award.”

 While the Alimony Reform Act has helped to establish brighter line rules regarding alimony entitlement and duration, the facts surrounding cohabitation may create a more murky analysis.
 Given the uncertainty of this area of family law, you’re well advised to perform an analysis of your alimony case with the assistance of a competent divorce lawyer.
 If you’d like to consult for free with an experienced family law attorney in our Newburyport or Boston offices, please call us today at 978-225-9030.